nobl9/terraform-provider-nobl9/docs/resources/alert_policy.md

 Optional:

-- `project` (String) Project name the Alert Method is in, convention for naming object from [DNS RFC1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names).
+- `project` (String) Project name the Alert Method is in, must conform to the naming convention from [DNS RFC1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names).
 If not defined, Nobl9 returns a default value for this field.

 ## Useful Links